-I was back on the road in October 2020.
+I was back on the road in early October 2020.

-As for the rest of the story… you’ll have to check it out on the blog!
+As for the rest of the story… it continues on the blog!

 Here’s a little info about some of the regular people, places and things you’ll find mentioned in my blog:

-Misael is Nikki’s boyfriend.
-They began as friends but have been together (as a couple) since 2011.
+Nikki and Misael began as friends and have been together as a couple since 2011.

-Check out my Poodle Adventures posts highlighting some of Cookie’s escapades during his time living with me.
+Check out my Poodle Adventures posts highlighting some of Cookie’s escapades during his time with me.